Being an accessory by helping an alleged criminal escape arrest or judicial proceedings is itself a crime in Nevada.

 Example: Harry buys several bags of cocaine in North Las Vegas.
 Paranoid that someone may find it and report him, he asks his neighbor John to help him bury the coke behind Harry’s house.
 If caught, both Harry and John could be booked at the North Las Vegas Detention Center.
 Harry would then be charged with drug possession, and John would be charged as an accessory for helping Harry conceal evidence of his crime.

 If John helped Harry buy the coke, John would instead be charged with drug possession.
-But because John did not enter the picture until Harry finished the drug sale, he is just an accessory after the fact.
+However, because John did not enter the picture until Harry finished the drug sale, he is just an accessory after the fact.
 Other examples of acting as an accessory are:

 - concealing the perpetrator of a crime